 If your emotions are in lock-down… from a bad childhood, or from a misguided sense of what it takes to be a man… you will never be able to get into another person’s head.
 And you’ll never find that sweet spot of need and connection that makes great literature great… and great sales copy a license to print money.

 You don’t have to become a Drama Queen.

 But you do need to stop pretending that emotions are some foreign intrusion on your coolness.
 Embrace your ability to know joy, sadness and yes, even pain.
-These are the building blocks of a well-lived life… and of a very, very, very effective writer.
+These are the building blocks of a well-lived life.

 No one gets out of here without a few tears.

 Be a sap.
 It will help your writing.